civican/legisinfo/42-1/bills/C-48/bill_text.md

   **(1)** Subject to subsection (2), this Act is binding on Her Majesty in right of Canada or a province.

   **(2)** This Act does not apply to vessels under the direction or control of the Minister of National Defence.

+## Rights of Indigenous Peoples of Canada

+### Section 3.1

+For greater certainty, nothing in this Act is to be construed as abrogating or derogating from the protection provided for the rights of the Indigenous peoples of Canada by the recognition and affirmation of those rights in section 35 of the `Constitution Act, 1982`.

+## Duty of Minister

+### Section 3.2

+When making a decision under this Act, the Minister must consider any adverse effects that the decision may have on the rights of the Indigenous peoples of Canada recognized and affirmed by section 35 of the `Constitution Act, 1982`.

 ## Prohibitions